 James Brown will always be remembered as the Godfather of Soul, and one of the greatest musicians of his time.
 His musical innovations paved the way for new genres, and made him one of the 20th century’s most legendary performers.
 Brown was born in May 1933, and his decades-long music career has left an irreversible impact on the world.
 Without Brown, we wouldn't have funk music as we know it today.
-The man was a force of nature, and he continued to preform and record right up until his death in 2006 from congestive heart failure.
+The man was a force of nature, and he continued to preform and record right up until his passing in 2006 from congestive heart failure.

 After chasing Brown through South Carolina and then back into Georgia, the police claimed they shot out Brown's tires to stop him.
 Allegedly, Brown actively tried to run them over.
-Brown, however, said he was in the process of surrendering to a black officer when a group of white policemen arrived and destroyed the windows of his vehicle.
+Brown, however, said he was in the process of surrendering to a Black officer when a group of white policemen arrived and destroyed the windows of his vehicle.
 He then fled for his life when they began to open fire.
 Whatever the truth, he was sentenced to six years and six months in prison.

-The path to the top of the charts is arduous, and littered with collateral damage from bitter rivalries.
+The path to the top of the charts is arduous and littered with collateral damage from bitter rivalries.
 One of James Brown's earliest public enemies was an R&B singer named Joe Tex.
 Both men were signed to King Records, but they also had to compete for stage time and record sales and over time their animosity crossed the border from the professional to the personal.

 They made covers of the exact same songs, like "Baby You're Right," and Brown allegedly "stole" Tex's ex-wife Bea Ford.
-Naturally, this led Tex to release the (admittedly awesome) diss record "You Keep Her," wherein he calls out Brown by name.
+Naturally, this led Tex to release the diss record "You Keep Her," wherein he calls out Brown by name.

 Things came to a head at venue called Club 15 in Georgia in 1963.
-Tex had teased Brown about his signature cape during a gig earlier in the day, aping Brown's performance and pretending to get tangled in the garment.
+Tex had teased Brown about his signature cape during a gig earlier in the day, mocking Brown's performance and pretending to get tangled in the garment.
 So, the Godfather of Soul pulled out two shotguns.

 He Repeatedly Shot Holes In His Wife's Mink Coat